Skip to content

 Notion My DB

 But how can I figure out which keyword arguments to pass to create_page?
-For this we can take a look at the [schema] of the database, which also allows us to create new pages in a neat way.
-As our database holds tools, we can express this by naming the variable for the schema accordingly.
+For this, we can take a look at the schema of the data source, which also allows us to create new pages in a neat way.
+As our data source holds tools, we can express this by naming the variable for the schema accordingly.
 An example illustrates this:

 Tool = my_db.schema